Quantum magnetism and frustrated magnets

 Spin dynamics of the ordered dipolar-octupolar pseudospin-1/2 pyrochlore Nd2Zr2O7 probed by muon spin relaxation

-A muon spin relaxation study on the Ising pyrochlore Nd2Zr2O7 reveals an “all-in-all-out” magnetic order below 0.4 K. At 20 mK, far below the ordering transition temperature, the zero-field muon spin relaxation spectra indicate strong fluctuations of the ordered state.
+A muon spin relaxation study on the Ising pyrochlore Nd2Zr2O7 reveals an “all-in-all-out” magnetic order below 0.4 K. At 20 mK the zero-field muon spin relaxation spectra indicate strong fluctuations of the ordered state.
 The spectra of the paramagnetic state (below 4.2 K) reveal anomalously slow paramagnetic spin dynamics and show only a small difference with the spectra of the ordered state.
 We find that the fluctuation rate decreases with decreasing temperature and becomes nearly temperature independent below the transition temperature, indicating persistent slow spin dynamics in the ground state.
-The strong dynamics in the ordered state is attributed to the transverse coupling of the Ising spins introduced by the multipole interactions.

 J Xu, C Balz, C Baines, H Luetkens, B Lake, Phys.
 Rev. B 94 (2016) 064425